100 Sights in Barcelona, Spain (with Map and Images)

 Jardins de Piscines i esports

-The Gardens of Pool and Sports are located in the district of Sarrià-Sant Gervasi in Barcelona.
-Its origin is in the eponymous sports complex opened in 1935, which had been hosted by the Real Club de Polo.
-In 2008, a part of which became a public garden, while in the rest of the land there are still several sports facilities.
+The gardens of Swimming Pools and Sports are located in the Sarrià-Sant Gervasi district of Barcelona.
+Its origin lies in the homonymous sports complex inaugurated in 1935, which had formerly housed the Real Club de Polo.
+In 2008, part of which became a public garden, while in the rest of the land several sports facilities still remain.

 Wikipedia: Jardins de Piscines i Esports (CA)